Tesla Model S review - Engines, performance and drive

 With Smart Air Suspension, the Model S rides well and even allows you to vary the ride height.
 A 'Low' setting is designed to offer the car even better high-speed aerodynamics to maximise the car's range, but it's best left alone around urban speed bumps.

-Owners of the Performance can enjoy switching the car's acceleration settings from 'Sport' to 'Ludicrous' via the 17-inch touchscreen in the dash, which slashes the car's 0-60mph time to a hypercar-baiting 2.4 seconds.
 If you’ve not driven an electric car before, then you’ve never experienced the instant power an EV delivers.
-However, nothing can prepare you for the punch of the dual electric motors – you’ll be left stunned at the performance on offer.
+However, nothing can prepare you for the punch of the Tesla’s electric motors – you’ll be left stunned at the performance on offer - even from the dual-motor Long Range model.

-This most powerful Model S comes with Tesla’s Ludicrous Plus power upgrade, which puts 754bhp to the road through all four wheels.
+This most powerful of the pre-update cars comes with Tesla’s Ludicrous Plus power upgrade, which puts 754bhp to the road through all four wheels.
 However it’s the torque that takes your breath away.
 Despite the Model S’s hefty 2,316kg kerbweight, acceleration is rapid, thanks to the 931Nm on offer.
-In order to extract maximum performance, you have to go through a lengthy process of pre-heating the battery pack, which can take up to an hour.
+However, in order to extract maximum performance, you have to go through a lengthy process of pre-heating the battery pack, which can take up to an hour.

 In this review